Yuan-Meng/personal_website/content/posts/causality.md

 {{< figure src="https://www.dropbox.com/s/vz60f040euu0465/rdd.png?raw=1" width="550" caption="DoorDash uses regression discontinuity design (RDD) to measure the impact of auto-refunding on customer LTVs when orders arrive late">}}

-- **Assumptions**: Trajectories of "near-winners" (orders 31 minutes late) and "near-losers" (orders 29 minutes late) would have been the same without the treatment (refunding), so discontinuity can be attributed to treatment effects.
+- **Assumption**: Trajectories of "near-winners" (orders 31 minutes late) and "near-losers" (orders 29 minutes late) would have been the same without the treatment (refunding), so discontinuity can be attributed to treatment effects.
 - **Formalism**: $y = f(X) + \beta D + \epsilon$ 👉 $y$: the outcome variable (e.g., LTV); $X$: the "running variable" that has continuous effects on the outcome (e.g., order lateness); $D$: whether treatment was assigned (0: not refunded, 1: refunded)
 - **Types**: Depending on whether the cutoff is deterministic, RDD has [two types](https://scholar.princeton.edu/sites/default/files/jmummolo/files/rdd_jm.pdf)
   - **Sharp (deterministic)**: Orders $\geq$ 30 minutes late definitely receive a refund and those $<$ 30 minutes late definitely don't